 Enter Silly Sensory Art.

-So named because it uses the famous silly string (affiliate link).
+So named because it uses the famous silly string.
 Who doesn’t love this stuff?

 Our plan was simple.
 Spread out a big sheet of paper on the ground outside.
 Dress the kids in their grubbies.
 Then hand them each a couple of cans of silly string.